hktafk/Anime-Recomendator/README.md

-Key Responsibilities and Achievements:

 Data Preprocessing:

+ •	Cleaned the dataset by replacing invalid ratings (e.g., -1) with NaN and dropping missing values.

-Cleaned and preprocessed an anime ratings dataset by handling missing values and encoding unique user and anime IDs into numerical indices.
+•	Encoded unique user and anime IDs into numerical indices for compatibility with the machine learning model.

-Utilized Python libraries such as Pandas and NumPy for efficient data manipulation.

-Model Design and Implementation:
+Model Design and Development:

-Designed a recommendation model in TensorFlow/Keras with separate embedding layers for users and anime.
+•	Designed a neural network model using TensorFlow and Keras with separate embedding layers for users and anime.

-Calculated the dot product of flattened user and anime embeddings to predict rating scores.
+•	Calculated the dot product of the flattened embedding vectors to predict user ratings.

-Compiled the model using the Adam optimizer and mean squared error loss.

-Model Training and Evaluation:
+Training and Evaluation:

-Split the data into training and testing sets using scikit-learn’s train_test_split.
+•	Split the data into training and testing sets using scikit-learn's train_test_split.

-Trained the model over multiple epochs, monitored performance with validation data, and achieved robust predictions.

-Evaluated model performance by computing Mean Squared Error (MSE) and Root Mean Squared Error (RMSE).
+•	Trained the model with the Adam optimizer and mean squared error (MSE) loss, and evaluated its performance using MSE and Root Mean Squared Error (RMSE).

 Recommendation Generation:

-Implemented a recommendation mechanism that filters out already rated anime and outputs the top 10 recommended anime IDs for a specific user.
+•	Implemented a recommendation algorithm that filters out anime already rated by a user and predicts ratings for the remaining anime.

-Technologies Used: Python, NumPy, Pandas, TensorFlow, Keras, scikit-learn

-Impact: This project demonstrates proficiency in data preprocessing, neural network design, and model evaluation.
-It showcases the practical application of deep learning techniques in building scalable recommendation systems that can be adapted for various domains.
+•	Extracted the top 10 anime with the highest predicted ratings as personalized recommendations.